Initialize client applications

 Before initializing an application, you first need to register it so that your app can be integrated with the Microsoft identity platform.
 After registration, you may need the following information (which can be found in the Azure portal):

-- The application secret (client secret string) or certificate (of type X509Certificate2) if it's a confidential client app.
+• Client credentials - which can take the form of an application secret (client secret string) or certificate (of type X509Certificate2) if it's a confidential client app.

-- For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you'll have also set the redirectUri where the identity provider will contact back your application with the security tokens.
+• For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you need to set the Redirect URI where the identity provider will contact back your application with the security tokens.

 Initializing public and confidential client applications from code